docker/docs/content/storage/volumes.md

 `/app/` in the container.

 The `-v` and `--mount` examples below produce the same result.
-You can't run them both unless you remove the `devtest` container and the `myvol2` volume after running the first one.
+You can't run them both unless you remove the `devtest` container after running the first one.

 {{< tabs >}}
 {{< tab name="`--mount`" >}}